RebeccaMurray/VEXAS-scRNA-seq/README.md

 # VEXAS-scRNA-seq
 scRNA-seq analysis scripts to accompany the Landau Lab's recent preprint, "Single-cell genotype-phenotype mapping identifies therapeutic vulnerabilities in VEXAS syndrome".
-Read the preprint here: https://doi.org/10.1101/2024.05.19.594376
+Read the preprint here: https://doi.org/10.1101/2024.05.19.594376 Scripts from here and from https://github.com/RebeccaMurray/VEXAS-scATAC-seq can be used to reproduce the figures from the manuscript.

 # Installation and setup
 Source code can be downloaded using the following commands: